How to grow cabbages

 Keep cabbage plants well watered and ensure that soil never dries out.
 Don't let it get waterlogged either.
 Feed fortnightly with a nitrogen-rich liquid feed.

 Cabbage plants are easy to care for but watch out for pigeons and the caterpillars of small and large white butterflies, known as 'cabbage whites'.
 Cover over your plants with a fine mesh netting to deter caterpillars, and string up some old CDs to deter birds.

-Clubroot is a fungal disease, affecting the roots of cabbages and other brassicas, including Brussels sprouts, cauliflower, turnip and swede.
+Club root is a fungal disease, affecting the roots of cabbages and other brassicas, including Brussels sprouts, cauliflower, turnip and swede.
 Roots become swollen and distorted roots and overall growth can be stunted.
-It’s difficult to completely remove from soil, but there are plenty of ways to prevent it.
-In this Quick Tips video, Kate Bradbury offers advice on preventing clubroot on your veg plot:
+It's difficult to completely remove from soil, but there are plenty of ways to prevent it.

 How to harvest cabbages

 After about 20 weeks, use a sharp knife to cut the cabbage.
 It's a good idea to leave a 10cm stalk, as you may get a smaller, second crop from it.
 Simply score a shallow cross in the stump to encourage smaller cabbages to form.